samet-ozkan/Genome/README.md

 # Genome
-This code compares the theoretical and practical distributions of fragments according to their lengths.
+<p>This code compares the theoretical and practical length distributions of fragments.</p>

 <h1>TR</h1>